Products and Services Privacy Policy

 To assist companies in discharging their legal and regulatory obligations around both general and financial vulnerability, obligations can vary dependant on sector.

-Examples include: assisting gaming companies in complying with responsible gaming legislation to identify customers who may fall into the definition of a vulnerable customer and financial institutions in respect of the FCA definition of a vulnerable person.
+Examples include: assisting gaming companies in complying with responsible gaming legislation to identify customers who may fall into the definition of a vulnerable customer and financial institutions in respect of the FCA

-Legitimate interest of:
+Legitimate interests of:

 2. the third party being able to make informed decisions with regard to a consumer’s vulnerability.